 Without knowing the details, it is really impossible for us to say whether you have a case or not, so the best way to find out is to call and tell us about your situation.
 In general, however, the strength of a civil case depends on the evidence you have to support a claim of negligence and how it has made the facility (or a staff member) liable for injuries to your loved one.
-Evidence is vital, so if you see physical marks on your elderly relative, or other warning signs, take pictures and document what you see and hear as precisely as possible.
+Evidence is vital, so if you see physical marks on your elderly relative, or other warning signs of elder abuse, take pictures and document what you see and hear as precisely as possible.

 2. Is There Anything I Can Do?

 If you suspect that abuse has occurred, know that you are not alone and do not have to suffer in silence.
 Trust yourself and follow your instincts.
 First of all, contact the California Department of Social Services, Adult Protective Services (APS).
 This is a government agency specifically charged with licensing, certifying, and overseeing nursing homes and similar facilities.
 They are in charge of investigating reports of abuse, so making a report to them is the best place to start.

 Once you have contacted them, call us at Siegel Law.
 We have years of experience handling these kinds of cases and will sit down with you for free and help you understand your options going forward.
 It is easy to become overwhelmed in this situation, which is why our Orange County elder abuse lawyers offer guidance to those who need it.

 The answer is no. Siegel Law takes all cases on a contingency fee basis, which means that our clients owe the firm nothing for expenses unless they are awarded a monetary settlement or we receive a favorable verdict at trial.
 All expenses will be deducted from the settlement or jury verdict.
 Not a dime will be taken out of your pocket.